All Episodes

 We were founded upon a consensus of individual liberty and limited government and the rule of law, which includes private property.

-That's what we need to res rediscover individually.
+That's what we need to rediscover individually.

-And these people who were all buffaloed by Barack, who are buffaloed by the Dems, they will get their comeuppance when we get a Jimmy Carter style stagflation going.
+And these people who were all buffaloed by Barack, who are buffaloed by the Dems, they will get their comeuppance when we get a Jimmy Carter-style stagflation going.

-When this money and this economy starts to heat up again, which eventually it will, the Federal Reserve has flooded this economy with so much fiat money that's not wealth, that's just more money chasing fewer goods that we're going to see combined with Barack's tax rates, low production, stagnation, plus inflation.
+When this money and this economy starts to heat up again, which eventually it will, the Federal Reserve has flooded this economy with so much fiat money.

-If history is any guide, and when that happens, that guy you're talking to, that IT guy is going to do a 180, just like they did for Reagan.
+And when that happens, that guy you're talking to, that IT guy, is going to do a 180, just like they did for Reagan, if we're patient and stick to our guns and be the opposing party with principle.

 They're going to turn back to somebody.

-The question is, if we're a me too Democrat Party, if we're a me too, a liberal or conservative light movement, they're not going to turn to us.
+The question is, if we're a Me Too Democrat Party, if we're a Me Too a liberal or conservative light movement, they're not going to turn to us.

-They're going to be turning to the people from now on going forward who have decided to rediscover the roots of the American experiment and say, Markets work, bailouts don't.
+They're going to be turning to the people from now on going forward who have decided to rediscover the roots of the American experiment and say, markets work, bailouts don't.

-Taxes encourage productivity, and that's what government should be doing because when we're all more productive, we all gain, and we don't have to steal.
+Taxes encourage productivity, and that's what government should be doing because when we're all more productive, we all gain and we don't have to steal.

-You know, I I I'm on a roll here, don't stop me.
+You know, I'm on a roll here.

 There are two ways to get wealth in society.